About Natalie Choate

-Natalie B. Choate practices law in Wellesley, Massachusetts.
-Her practice is limited to consultations with other professionals regarding the tax treatment of retirement plan benefits.
+Natalie B. Choate, JD, is a formerly practicing estate planning lawyer based in Wellesley, Massachusetts.
+Her full time job now is writing and lecturing about the individual tax and estate planning and compliance aspects of IRAs and other tax-favored retirement plans.
 Her books Life and Death Planning for Retirement Benefits and The QPRT Manual are leading resources for estate planning professionals.

 Miss Choate is a former chairman of the Boston Bar Association Estate Planning Committee, which she founded in 1981.
 She is a former Regent of the American College of Trust and Estate Counsel and former Chairman of its Employee Benefits Committee.
 She is a member and former officer of the Boston Probate and Estate Planning Forum.
 She was named “Estate Planner of the Year” by the Boston Estate Planning Council, and was one of the first 10 attorneys to receive the “Distinguished Accredited Estate Planner” award from the National Association of Estate Planners and Councils.
 She is listed in The Best Lawyers in America.